shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 -   You can’t hear (see the Unheard section for more information).
 -   You have Resistance (Half) to Sonic damage.

-# Disoriented X

-You have DisADV X on Mental Saves.

 # Doomed X